How to Sell in Content Strategy

 - Concrete next steps

 Finally: You will note that there is nothing in that deck about what content strategy is or why it matters.
 That’s because content strategy isn’t exactly glamorous work.
 It’s excavating the landfill of your current website.
 It’s figuring out what content users really need versus the content we wish they wanted.
-It’s pouring the concrete foundation you need to build the content marketing mansion.
+It’s pouring the concrete foundation you need to build the content mansion everyone’s dreaming about.
 No one wants to hear it.
 Not yet.

 Every company (and within, organizations, teams, and personnel) has its challenges.
 But, every story has its hero.
 It’s up to you to create the narrative that turns difficulties into wins.
 After a few wins, you’ll be ensuring your story isn’t a one-hit wonder.
 Instead, you’ll be grabbing the attention from colleagues and going from content strategy advocate to leader.
 So, tell them the sexy story first, the story that ends with them looking (and feeling) like rock stars.
 Hooray for content heroes!